 Physical Fitness (39.4 above), time credited shall be forfeited.

 City Parental Family Leave

 Recently the PBA agreed to an additional benefit called Parental Leave, which allows you to spend paid time off with new born children.
 Stay safe!

 Click on letter to read more.

 Hilton Boca Raton discount

 Tampa PBA Member Discounts

-We are pleased to announce a new benefit for members that are Retirees or Reserves and their Family and Friends.
+We are pleased to announce a new benefit for members that are Retirees or Reserves and their Family.
 Click here to see the flyer from LifeScan.